geoffreywiseman/Moo/index.md

 Moo maps an object or graph of objects to another object or set of objects while trying to stay as unintrusive as possible and easy-to-use.
 Moo makes it possible to create quick copies and data transfer objects.
 </div>

 There are a lot of ways you could use Moo -- to create data transfer objects, to work as an anti-corruption layer, to help summarize an object graph before serializing to XML or JSON.
-Examples of Moo at work can be found in the [automated tests](http://github.com/geoffreywiseman/Moo/tree/master/src/test/java/com/codiform/moo/).
+Examples of Moo at work can be found in the automated tests (for [moo-core][tests-core], [moo-mvel][tests-mvel]).

 The simplest examples of using Moo might look something like these: